rsp/getnode/README.md

 ----------

 Node.js is an event-driven I/O framework for the V8 JavaScript engine developed by Ryan Dahl.
-For more info see: [http://nodejs.org/]
+For more info see [Node website](http://nodejs.org/).

 ABOUT GETNODE
 -------------